 Why are they working with the wrong people?

-At almost year 12 of my business, I can truly say I have some of the best clients around.
+After running my business for a decade and a half, I can truly say I have some of the best clients around.

 But creating these relationships has taken time – and I’ve learned to identify (and avoid) the red flags that can lead to disastrous projects.